FTC-23206/.github/docs/_pond/01d-getting-started.md

     }
 ```

-At the beginning of the method, the required subsystems are retrieved from the robot, so they can be references by the commands.
+At the beginning of the method, the required subsystems are retrieved from the robot, so they can be referenced by commands.

-The `chassisMovement` command is executes continuously and at every cycle, it reads the joystick values and set the power targets on the drive train accordingly.
-This is what controls the movement of the robot on the field.
+The `chassisMovement` command executes continuously, and at every cycle, it reads the joystick values and sets the power targets on the drive train accordingly.
+This is what controls robot movement on the field.

-The `armMovement` command monitors button presses and when a button is pressed it executes the intended movement on the arm.
+The `armMovement` command monitors buttons and when a button is pressed it executes the intended movement on the arm.
 In this case button `A` raises the robot arm and button `B` lowers the arm.
-Note that the commands are wrapped by an `anyOf` command, which will execute only one command of the set at a time.
+Note that the commands are wrapped by an `anyOf` command, which will execute one command of the set at a time.

-> Notice that there are no loops on this method!
-The commands that allow for the robot to be controlled are created and they will continuously do their job until the Drive Operation end.
+> Notice that there are no loops in this method!
+The commands that control the robot are created and they will continuously do their job until the Drive Operation end.
 Isn't that neat 😀
 {: .notice--success}

 ### onPeriodic

-This method is called on every processing cycle of the robot.
+This method is called on every processing cycle.
 If you are making good use of Subsystems and Commands, you should not have any code in this method.

 ### onStop